DanielYWoo/fast-object-pool/README.md

 The figure belows shows that Commons-Pool 1.x is much slower than FOP, and when the worker threads goes up to 100, Commons-Pool throughput drops dramatically.
 ![](docs/benchmark.png?raw=true)

 I believe Commons-Pool 2.x will be much faster since they rewriten everything.
+Update: I updated the benchmark with Commons-Pool 2.2, FOP is still 30 times faster than CP 2.2.

 Who is using it
 ---------------